JonnyHands/Compilers-and-Computer-Architecture---Assignment/README.md

 # Compilers and Computer Architecture - Assignment
 Year 20/21.
-Compilers and Computer Architecture assignment to create a compiler.
+Compilers and Computer Architecture assignment to create a simplified compiler with lexical analysis.